supun156/test-app/README.md

    - Use appropriate lifecycle methods and hooks.

-### Submission

-- Provide a GitHub repository link containing the React application.
-- Include a README file with instructions on how to run the application locally.

 ### Note

 - You may use any state management library or approach you are comfortable with (e.g., React Context, Redux).